 - You are at risk of serious bleeding.
-This may be because you: - o had recent bleeding in the brain. - o have active ulcers that are bleeding or were recently bleeding. - You have liver and blood-clotting problems. - You are pregnant or breast-feeding.
+This may be because you: - had recent bleeding in the brain. - have active ulcers that are bleeding or were recently bleeding. - You have liver and blood-clotting problems.

+- You are pregnant or breast-feeding.

-- You are already being treated with a drug that stops your blood from clotting.
-Examples include: warfarin, dabigatran, or apixaban. - You are allergic to: - o edoxaban (active ingredient of LIXIANA) or - o any of the other ingredients in LIXIANA.
+- You are already being treated with a medicine that stops your blood from clotting.
+Examples include: warfarin, dabigatran, or apixaban.

+- You are allergic to:

+- edoxaban (active ingredient of LIXIANA) or

+- any of the other ingredients in LIXIANA.